exanauts/ExaPF.jl/docs/src/index.md

 # ExaPF

 [ExaPF.jl](https://github.com/exanauts/ExaPF.jl) is a
+package to solve the power flow problem on upcoming exascale architectures.
+On these architectures the computational performance can only be achieved through graphics processing units (GPUs) as they lack substantial computational performance through CPUs.
-package to solve the power flow problem on exascale architecture. `ExaPF.jl` aims to provide the sensitity information required for a reduced space optimization method for solving the optimal power flow problem (OPF) fully on GPUs.
+`ExaPF.jl` aims to
+provide the sensitity information required for a reduced space optimization method for solving the optimal power flow problem (OPF) fully on GPUs.
 Reduced space methods enforce the constraints, represented here by